Study at St. Edward's University on Exchange

 Each year St. Edward's University welcomes exchange students to campus from our partner universities around the world.
 Contact iss [at] stedwards.edu with questions about studying at St. Edward's through our exchange program.

-St. Edward's students who are interested in study abroad on exchange can visit the study abroad website for more information or contact geo [at] stedwards.edu.
+Current St. Edward's students who are interested in studying abroad through exchange can visit the study abroad website for more information.
 Information about our exchange partner universities is on our website.

 Exchange Students Application